nfq-eta/react-router4-with-layouts/CONTRIBUTE.md

 1. `yarn start`

 ### Pull request
-1. Respect the eslint rules
+1. Respect the tslint rules
 1. Commit using `yarn cm` command
-1. Add tests if possible (currently not)

 ### Release new version
 1. Commit all changes `git add .` then `yarn cm`